irisdotsh/tor-middle-guard-relay/README.md

 All images pushed to Docker Hub and the GitHub Container Registry are signed via cosign with my [cosign key](https://irisblankenship.blog/_/cosign.pub).

-You can verify them with the following commands:
+You can verify them via cosign with the following commands:

 `cosign verify --key https://irisblankenship.blog/_/cosign.pub irisdotsh/tor-middle-guard-relay:latest`

 `cosign verify --key https://irisblankenship.blog/_/cosign.pub ghcr.io/irisdotsh/tor-middle-guard-relay:latest`

+The public key is stored in the repo as well.